gbif/ipt/Launch.md

 3. Finalise translations
     * Work translating each language (by volunteer translators in [Crowdin](https://crowdin.com/project/gbif-ipt)) should be both 100% translated and approved.
     * The translations should be exported from Crowdin and committed to the IPT repository following the instructions found in each properties file, e.g. [ApplicationResources_fr.native](https://github.com/gbif/ipt/blob/master/src/main/resources/ApplicationResources_fr.native).
+    * Open the [UAT IPT](https://ipt.gbif-uat.org/) to volunteer translators to verify their work in vivo (see step below).
 4. Test release candidate
+    * When applicable, open the [UAT IPT](testing on https://ipt.gbif-uat.org/ ) for community testing.
+Invite volunteer testers to join efforts sending an invitation to the [IPT mailing list](https://lists.gbif.org/mailman/listinfo/ipt) explaining how to help and what areas of the IPT to focus on testing.
-    * Test new features (issues labelled as "enhancement").
+    * Test new features - issues labelled as "enhancement".
 Directly involve the reporter of the enhancement in testing, to verify it meets their expectations.
-    * Test bug fixes (issues labelled as "bug").
+    * Test bug fixes - issues labelled as "bug".
 Try to reproduce the bug following the detailed instructions provided in the issue description.
     * Test all areas possibly affected by code changes.
 Build a list of affected areas to test by scanning the commit history.
     * Where applicable, test the IPT in both production and test mode.
     * Where applicable, perform cross-browser testing.
-    * When applicable, open the [UAT IPT](testing on https://ipt.gbif-uat.org/ ) for community testing, inviting volunteer testers to through the [IPT mailing list](https://lists.gbif.org/mailman/listinfo/ipt).

 ## Release steps: